raivivek/dotfiles-vim/README.md

 compiled component.
 After completing steps mentioned above, please refer to [this page] (https://github.com/Valloric/YouCompleteMe#full-installation-guide) and follow the instructions accordingly.
-* `CtrlP` plugin uses the Silver Searcher for fast rendering of results.
-You may wish to install it separately if you want to use that feature.
-Please note that in case latter is unavailable, `CtrlP` continues to work.
 * If you see strange characters in status line or improper appearance then please see the [FAQs] (https://github.com/bling/vim-airline/wiki/FAQ) for the `vim-airline` plugin.